 So let's take a look at the best Micro Four Thirds cameras today.
 We've split these into sections, with top-end cameras first, enthusiast models next and budget/beginner cameras in our third section.
-Whichever group you fall into, Micro Four Thirds cameras still have a lot to offer!
+The good part is that every group has plenty of option, so whatever your level, there will likely be a great Micro Four Thirds camera for you.

 Top-end cameras for stills and video

 It's a close run thing between the E-M1 Mark III and the E-M1X, which we've also included on our list below.
 The E-M1 Mark III has much of the power of the E-M1X but in a smaller, cheaper body.
 The 20MP resolution might not sound much by current standards, but it's the same as the Canon EOS-1D X Mark III, Canon EOS R6 and Nikon D6, and fine for many professionals.
 The E-M1 III does have an awesome Pro Capture mode, probably the best in-body-stabilisation of any camera and a vari-angle screen.

 In our review of the E-M1 Mark III, we gave it the highest score possible.
 It's a completely unique proposition, boasting the aforementioned stabilisation, a potential resolution of 80MP with multi-shot mode, 60fps burst shooting, the capacity for hand-held astrophotography and more.
 Many cameras can do some of these things; no other camera does all of them.